Our Programs and Services

 Adopt a family

 We’ll provide the ages, sizes and wishes of each child in a registered family.
 Some sponsors also provide gifts for the caregivers and create a basket of non-perishable food for the family’s holiday dinner.

 We’ll provide sleigh tags to hang on a tree at your workplace, school or club.
 Each tag lists the first name of a child with his or her age, size and holiday wishes.
 Employees or group members can then select a tag from the tree and buy a gift for that particular child.

-We gladly accept new, unwrapped toys, clothes and non-perishable food items, and will sort and distribute them based on the needs of those registered for the program.
+We gladly accept new, unwrapped toys, books, pajamas, coats, hats and gloves for children, ages 13 and younger.
+We also accept donations of infant supplies include diapers and wipes.
+We will sort and distribute all donations based on the needs of those registered for the program.

+Are you interested in volunteering with Operation Sleighbells?
 We will work with businesses and organizations to coordinate a collection drive at your home or office.
-If you would like to participate, Interested in volunteering for Operation Sleighbells?
-Give us a call, or email us at firstname.lastname@example.org
+If you would like to participate, give us a call, or email us at firstname.lastname@example.org